Lorette Charpy: 2020–21

 Charpy competed at the 2020 American Cup where she finished eighth.
 The remainder of the competitive season was cut short due to the global COVID-19 pandemic.
 In March 2021 Charpy tore her ACL and was therefore unable to contend for a spot on France's Olympic team.

 2022

 Charpy made her return to competition at the Baku World Cup where she qualified to three event finals.
 She won gold on the uneven bars and silver on the balance beam behind Sarah Voss.
 Additionally she placed fourth on floor exercise.

 In June, Charpy competed at the Mediterranean Games, where the French team took the silver medal behind Italy.
 However, Charpy reinjured her knee and withdrew from the individual finals.
 She returned to competition in August at the European Championships, where France finished sixth in the team final.
 Individually, Charpy won the bronze medal on the uneven bars behind Elisabeth Seitz and Alice D'Amato.
 In late August, Charpy announced that she had torn her ACL for the second time.

+2023

+Charpy returned to competition at the Paris Challenge Cup in September, only competing on the uneven bars.
+She was named to the team to compete at the World Championships alongside Marine Boyer, Mélanie de Jesus dos Santos, Coline Devillard, and Morgane Osyssek.
+At the World Championships Charpy contributed a score on the uneven bars towards France's surprise bronze medal win – France's first team medal since 1950.
+Individually Charpy qualified to the uneven bars final, her first apparatus event final at a World Championships, where she finished ninth.